-In the course of compiling my Googlemaps Map of Textile Museums, I came across several websites with interesting websites but no actual museum site, so I thought I would list them here.
+In the course of compiling my Map of Textile Museums, I came across several websites with interesting textile history information but no actual bricks and mortar museum site, so I thought I would make this page to list them.

 Cottontown tells the story of a manufacturing process that started in isolated cottages on the wind and rain swept West Pennines and ended with derelict weaving sheds and the demolition of tall, soot blackened mill chimneys.
 In between was the boom time, when Cotton was King and Blackburn was the weaving capital of the world, when millionaire magnates lived in country mansions and the workers made the best of it in overcrowded, uncomfortable, unsanitary conditions.

 The Textile Society – UK based website

 The Fabric Museum – an online Fabric Museum

 Museum of Ancient Inventions – this has lots of links to textile related artifacts